NEUBIAS/training-resources/workshops/bioimage-analysis-fundamentals.md

 ## Formative assessment

-Which statements are true?
+True or false?
+Discuss with your neighbor!

 - For each image there is only one correct threshold value.
 - The result of thresholding is a binary image.
 - A binary image can have three values: -1,0,+1
-- Values below the threshold are set to 1.
+- Values below the threshold are always set to 1.

 ## Connected components analysis